 How Efficient Are Propane Refrigerators?

 Propane refrigerators are highly efficient.
-While the efficiency varies per fridge, most last longer than 11 days running non-stop from a standard 20lb propane tank.
+While the efficiency varies per fridge, most last longer than 11 days running non-stop from a standard 20lb (ca. 9 kg) propane tank.
 You can increase this using our efficiency tips below.
-Still, use electricity when available: it’s cheaper and doesn’t need refilling.
+Still, use electricity when available, as it’s cheaper and doesn’t need refilling.

 General Notes

 Did you know that absorption fridges (the propane type) were first invented in 1858?
-A French scientist, Carré, first coined the technology at the Swedish Institute of Technology.
+A French scientist named Carré, first coined the technology at the Swedish Institute of Technology.
 Einstein actually proposed his own design – the ‘Einstein refrigerator‘ (a bit confident with that name, wasn’t he?)

-Ever since then, the technology has been progressing through innovations until the modern types of propane fridges available today.
+Ever since then, technology has been progressing through innovations, leaving us with what we know today as modern propane refrigerators.

 Looking to purchase one of these fridges?
 Check out our detailed run-down of the best propane fridges on the market.